 Seeing blood in your dog’s stool can be scary, especially if it has never happened before.
-Whether your dog is a puppy, or has been with you for years, seeing blood in your pooch’s stool is extremely distressing.
+Whether your dog is a puppy or has been with you for years, seeing blood in your pooch’s stool is extremely distressing.
+If this happens, you should take immediate action and bring your dog to the vet.

 Understanding the different types of bloody stool (and what may be causing it) is critical in understanding the health of your pup.
 Once you understand what might be happening, you can take action to help your best buddy feel better again.